 Anneke

-a pony since being able to talk.
-At the age of 8, riding lessons
+since being able to talk.
+At the age of 8, riding lessons started.

-started.
-It was customary to take care of other people's
+It was customary to take care of other people's horses in exchange

 Back in